Land Without Women

 Land Without Women (Das Land ohne Frauen) is a 1929 German drama film directed by Carmine Gallone and starring Conrad Veidt, Elga Brink and Clifford McLaglen.
 It was based on the novel Die Braut Nr.
 68 by Peter Bolt.
 The film is set amongst a community of gold diggers in Western Australia.
 It was shot at the Staaken and Templehof Studios in Berlin with sets designed by the art directors Hans Sohnle and Otto Erdmann.
-It was made by the small independent production company Felsom Film as a Part-talkie film, the first German-speaking sound film to be released.
-It was followed a month later by the first all-taking film Atlantik, which had been made in Britain.
+It was made by the small independent production company Felsom Film using the Tri-Ergon sound-on-film process, the first full-length German-speaking sound film to be released.
+It was followed a month later by the first all-talking film Atlantik, which had been made in Britain.